 If you’ve been following us for the past few months, you’ve heard us say many times that Lili’s tax tools are here to help you save time and money on your taxes.
-It does look great in an ad.
+It does look great on an ad.
 But what looks even better is when we actually deliver on our promise.
 So, let us show you exactly what we mean.

 Step 1.
-Sort and categorize all your transactions
+Sort and categorize all your transactions from 2019

 Step 2.
 Download your Income & Expense Report from the Lili app

 Go to Statement & Documents in the menu and download your annual Income & Expense Report

 Step 3.
 Determine your self-employment taxes